rpo1988/nisum-app/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Deploy

+This project is ready to be deployed on Github pages.
+To do so, simply run `npm run deploy` after having built it.
+Once the deployment has finished, you can visit it [here](https://rpo1988.github.io/nisum-app).

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).